IgniteUI/igniteui-docfx/en/components/map_binding_multiple_shapes_files.md

 ### Overlaying Shape Polygons

-Create `GeographicShapeSeries` object with shapes of countries of the world and add it to `IgxSeriesComponent` collection of the `GeographicMap`.
+Create `IgxGeographicShapeSeriesComponent` object with shapes of countries of the world and add it to `IgxSeriesComponent` collection of the `GeographicMap`.

 ### Overlaying Shape Polyline

-Create `GeographicPolylineSeries` object with routes between major ports and add it to `IgxSeriesComponent` collection of the `GeographicMap`.
+Create `IgxGeographicPolylineSeriesComponent` object with routes between major ports and add it to `IgxSeriesComponent` collection of the `GeographicMap`.

 ### Overlaying Shape Points

-Create `GeographicSymbolSeries` object with locations of major cities and add it to `IgxSeriesComponent` collection of the `GeographicMap`.
+Create `IgxGeographicSymbolSeriesComponent` object with locations of major cities and add it to `IgxSeriesComponent` collection of the `GeographicMap`.

 Also, you might want to hide geographic imagery from the map background content if your shape files provided sufficient geographic context (e.g. shape of countries) for your application.